RachNovo/block-fall/README.md

 #### Game Engine

-- <u>Formulas:</u> Tetris, by nature, requires many formulas.
-I went old school with a pencil and paper, drew out the tetris board and created little tetriminos (the tetris pieces) out of paper to figure out where the tetris sub-pieces would move when going left, right and down and where they would spawn.
+- <u>Formulas:</u> This game, by nature, requires many formulas.
+I went old school with a pencil and paper, drew out the board and created little tetriminos (the pieces) out of paper to figure out where the sub-pieces would move when going left, right and down and where they would spawn.
 I organized these formulas in data structures created with a focus on readability and ease of use within the code.
 - <u>Testing:</u> I started this project using Test Driven Development.
 I made a list of requirements and built my test suite, adding and updating as requirements clarified.
 I finished with a suite of 74 tests, significantly reducing debugging time, ensuring reliable and maintainable code.

 #### UI

 - <u>HTML Canvas:</u> After completing the game engine, I needed a UI!
 I first built a game board using React but found that the way React updates was not quick enough for gameplay.
 I chose to use HTML Canvas to draw the pieces.
 It was a bit of a learning curve and things went wrong in interesting ways 😂 For example, the board is 101px wide to make sure the piece outlines are not cut off on one side or the other.
 I would love to learn more complex graphic rendering tools in the future!
 - <u>Tailwind CSS:</u> I had heard about Tailwind CSS and wanted to take this opportunity to try it out.
 Tailwind CSS is a utility-first CSS framework that streamlines web development by providing pre-defined utility classes for styling HTML elements.
 With a focus on simplicity and flexibility, Tailwind CSS enables rapid prototyping and efficient styling without the need for writing custom CSS.
 I used the tailwind css prettier plugin to keep my classNames in order.
 - <u>Audio:</u> I used the built in HTML Audio Element for my audio and added controls for playing, pausing and adjusting the volume!
-There are three royalty free versions of the classic tetris theme song to choose from: piano, strings or cossack!
+There are three royalty free versions of the classic theme song to choose from: piano, strings or cossack!

 #### Hosting